Mae & Sidney G. Metzl Distinguished Service Professor of Anthropology, Linguistics, and of Social Sciences in the College

 Susan Gal is presently doing research on the political economy of language, including linguistic nationalism, language and gender, and especially the rhetorical and symbolic aspects of political transformation in contemporary eastern Europe and post socialism generally.
 Her work focuses as well on the construction of gender and discourses of reproduction.

 Phone: (773) 702-2551

 (with J.T.
-Irvine) Making a Difference: Ideologies of Differentiation in Language, Culture and Society.
+Irvine) Signs of Difference: Language and Ideology in Social Life.
 Cambridge University Press.